Ohio Mesothelioma Lawyer

 The amount of compensation or damages an individual can receive varies significantly.
 It depends on the extent of your exposure, the companies responsible, and other individual factors.

 An experienced mesothelioma attorney can give you a reasonable estimate but not a guarantee.
-Some Ohio asbestos cases that went in favor of the victims can give you an idea of the possibilities.
+Some Ohio asbestos cases won by victims can give you an idea of the possibilities.

 Robert Mitchell worked at the Pfaudler Co. factory in Elyria for decades, handling and cutting asbestos packing.
 He later developed mesothelioma.
 After he died, his family recovered $12 million in compensatory and punitive damages.

-Other cases have resolved for anywhere from $20,000 to tens of millions of dollars.
+Other cases have been resolved for anywhere from $20,000 to tens of millions.
 Most claims end in settlements, in which lawyers negotiate on behalf of their clients.
-Those that go to court and are successful often result in the biggest compensation amounts.
+Those who go to court and are successful often result in the biggest compensation amounts.

 How Was I Exposed to Asbestos in Ohio?

 Ohio has no documented naturally occurring asbestos, although the state does have mining operations in the southeast region.
-The Buckeye State has seen so much exposure to asbestos because numerous job sites used it.
+Ohio workers have experienced so much asbestos exposure because numerous job sites used it in the past.

 Asbestos was also used extensively in past construction, leaving many older buildings as ticking time bombs for asbestos exposure.
 Some sites in Ohio have been designated Environmental Protection Agency (EPA) Superfund sites due to contamination from asbestos and other toxins.